 With Carousell, you can easily list your items for sale using just your smartphone.
 The app also doubles as an online shopping platform, allowing you to browse through various categories to find something you’d like to buy.
 Its interface is as intuitive as Instagram.
 Let’s explore the features that make Carousell stand out.

-Recommended Reading: Ultimate Guide To Setting Up Your First Online Shop
+The Beginner’s Guide to Setting Up First Online Shop

-Once registered, you can browse for items to buy, or start selling.
-Tap on the Sell button at the bottom.
-Upload at least one picture as the cover photo for your item’s sale page.
-Don’t worry if the photo is less than appealing, you can adjust it with the built-in photo editor.
+Once you’re registered, you can either browse items to buy or start listing your own.
+To list an item, tap the Sell button at the bottom of the screen.
+You’ll need to upload at least one photo as the cover image for your listing.
+If the photo isn’t perfect, you can tweak it using the app’s built-in photo editor.

-Carousell also works like a social network of sorts.
-You get your own Carousell profile page where all your listed items for sale are shown.
-You can also follow other users, comment on their listings, or like items for sale so you can view it later.
+Carousell also functions like a mini social network.
+Your Carousell profile page displays all your listed items.
+You can follow other users, comment on listings, and like items to view them later.

-Carousell is currently offered in Australia, Indonesia, Malaysia, New Zealand, Philippines, Singapore, Thailand, United Kingdom, United States, and Vietnam.
-Thus far, the app is free to use and there are no ads to be found on the app.
-So if you have unwanted goods lying around, start snapping and getting it out there on Carousell.
+Currently, Carousell is available in multiple countries including Australia, Indonesia, Malaysia, New Zealand, Philippines, Singapore, Thailand, the United Kingdom, the United States, and Vietnam.
+The app is free to use and is ad-free.
+So, if you have items gathering dust, why not list them on Carousell?